largehadroncollider/defcon-guide/DEF CON Guide.md

 **Get involved!** Some of the best connections and opportunities occur spontaneously everywhere and anywhere through the interactions with the people around you.
 Whatever you do, don’t hide quietly behind your laptop.
 (But if you do, we get it.
 Just realize that people want to approach you and ask what you’re up to.
 So if you’re behind a screen, you won’t really meet folks.)
 Walk around, find something that looks interesting, and start talking to the other people who are there doing it.
 Or, start doing something interesting in a public area and invite others to join you!
 Most people you meet at DEF CON will be happy to share what they love with someone else who is interested.
 Just be open and honest about what you know and don’t be afraid to jump right in if something looks like your thing.

 Making friends at Hacker Summer Camp can be hard if you don’t know anyone and/or are super shy, but leaving the con with a pile of hacker buddies will make your DEF CON experience that much richer.
 If you’re introverted, this can be difficult, but pushing yourself to leave your shell is worth it!
 Remember that all humans basically want the same things (and want to be accepted).
 Find some friendly looking people, walk up to them, introduce yourself, and join the conversation!
 They'll probably welcome you as a new friend and might even have been too anxious themselves to do what you just did.
 To make it more natural, bring some stickers, candy, or something small that you can keep a lot of easily, to share with people.
+Having sealed alcohol to hand out is an easy way to make friends when waiting in some of the long lines!

 Sharing is a quick way to make friends, and helping people is another great way to meet people.
 See a goon carrying too much shit?
 Offer to help.
 See village staff overwhelmed and working through lunch?
 Bring ‘em a snack and ask how you can help.
 See a group of people working on something?
 Ask what they're up to and if they would like any help.